-Answer requests concerning planning and design guidelines regarding pedestrian and bicycle facilities and provide review of bicycle and pedestrian projects and facilities with KYTC's HDO and CO Divisions, ADDs, MPOs, and local government.
+- Answer requests concerning planning and design guidelines regarding pedestrian and bicycle facilities and provide review of bicycle and pedestrian projects and facilities with KYTC's HDO and CO Divisions, ADDs, MPOs, and local government. - Review the list of proposed resurfacing projects for opportunities to improve biking and walking facilities through restriping and other improvements as part of Maintenance activities.
+Review for compliance with local bike/ped plans where appropriate.